 How Do We Measure Website Speed?

-In this text, you will learn exactly how we download and process website speed data in the monitoring app.pagespeed.cz.
+Discover in this text how we precisely download and process website speed data in the monitoring of pagespeed.one.

-Before diving in, ensure you're familiar with the differences between various speed measurement types (CrUX, synth, and RUM) and the basics of our speed monitoring.
+Before you continue reading, make sure you are familiar with the differences between various types of speed measurements (CrUX, synth, and RUM) and that you know the basics of our speed monitoring.

 Data from Google Users

-We gather Core Web Vitals metrics (LCP, INP, CLS) from the Chrome UX Report (CrUX) for display in our reports as follows:
+We collect Core Web Vitals metrics (LCP, INP, CLS) from the Chrome UX Report (CrUX) for display in our reports as follows:

-- In PLUS tests, we download and add them to reports every night.
-This applies to both Page Reports and Domain Reports, and all instances of CrUX data across the application.
+- In PLUS tests, we download and add them to reports daily during night hours.
+This applies to both Page reports and Domain reports, as well as all instances of CrUX data across the application.
 This is true for both mobile and desktop.

-- In free tests, we don't download page data at all.
-We fetch domain data once every two days, alternating between mobile and desktop.
+- In free tests, we do not download data for pages at all.
+We download data for domains once every two days, alternating between mobile and desktop.

-You can see data from the Chrome UX Report, for example, on your team's main dashboard.
+You can see data from the Chrome UX Report in the main dashboard of your team.

-Data for monthly metric trend graphs (in the Domain Report) are downloaded once a month.
-The data is released every second Wednesday of the month, and we process it within a few days afterward.
+Data for monthly metric trend graphs (in the Domain report) is downloaded once a month.
+The data is released every second Wednesday of the month, and we process it within a few days afterwards.

-Monthly metric trends in the Chrome UX Report, which we display in the Domain Report.
+Monthly metric trends in the Chrome UX Report displayed in the Domain report.

 Synthetic Data